filecoin-project/specs/network-protocols.md

 }
 ```

-Once the deal makes it to this state, the client should be able to query and get the `PieceConfirmation` that they need to verify that the miner is indeed storing their data.
+Once the deal makes it to the `Staged` state, the client should be able to query and get the `PieceConfirmation` that they need to verify that the miner is indeed storing their data.

 ```go
 func OnSectorSealed(prop StorageDealProposal, msgcid Cid) {